We are a young family building our home in Raja Ampat.

 We've already completed alot of the most difficult work like waste water garden, water, 24/7 electricity...etc.

 We have good local builders but the volunteers we ideally need are craftsman, Electricians, plumbers, professional gardeners, professional builders.
 People who might have a different perspective and knowledge and be able to offer ideas and insight.
 We also need a minimum of 4-8 weeks depending on skill level.
+The reason is Raja Ampat and our lifestyle are so different to most people that it takes about a month to get your bearings and settle in.

 We have our house, 1 guest house (soon to be 2), 2 kitchens, 4 bathrooms, 2 staff houses and 1 volunteer house.